wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 <img height="400px" src="/blog/images/climatarian/veg.png" />

-Zesting lemons is a great way to make use of the citrus peels you’d normally just throw out.
+Zesting is a great way to make use of the citrus peels you’d normally just throw out.
 They can add contrast and brightness to any dish.

 Some other ideas to find new life for ingredients are:
 - Turning leftover rice into fried rice.
 In fact, that’s actually encouraged as the kind of rice to use since the moisture content is lower